-THE EXECUTIVE CENTRE - a leading provider of virtual and serviced offices in the Asia-Pacific region.
+THE EXECUTIVE CENTER - a leading provider of virtual and executive suites in the Asia-Pacific region.

 LANDMARK AFRICA - a provider of short, medium and long term real estate solutions across Africa.

 EXEC OFFICES BUILT TO SUIT - providing full turn-key office solutions in Brazil.